QuantTrader0317/ml-math-lab/projects/README.md

-# 🧠 Machine Learning Math Lab — 5 Core Projects in Python (Built from Scratch)
+# 🧠 Machine Learning Math Lab — 6 Core Projects in Python (Built from Scratch)

 ### 🚀 Overview
 This project is my hands-on lab for mastering the **mathematical foundations of machine learning** using pure Python (v3.13) and NumPy.

-Everything here was written, debugged, and explained line by line inside **PyCharm**, to fully understand *how* the math behind each model actually works — not just how to call it from a library.
+Everything here was written, debugged, and explained line by line inside **PyCharm**, to fully understand *how the math behind each model actually works* — not just how to call it from a library.

 ---